 Favorite Scenes: This whole episode is very strong and jam-packed, but for emotional power, I go with two: Worf and son discovering K’Ehlyr’s body and mourning it, and Worf’s revenge on Duras.
 Who wouldn’t think those scenes are great?

 Blu Ray Version: There is an audio commentary with the two writers of the episode, as well as the Okudas.
-For some reason the shot of Gowron at 18:11 is really blurry, guess they couldn’t find the original shot?
+For some reason the shot of Gowron at 18:11 is really blurry, guess the remastering folks couldn’t find the original shot?

 Nitpicks: The only thing that’s missing is we don’t discover who poisoned K’mpec, which was Picard’s whole task?
+My two cents is that it was Duras.
+His father worked with Romulans, and when we get to Redemption we’ll discover they are still working with them–not to mention Duras’s aide had the bomb.
+I have no problem believing he used poison as well, and the fact is he died.
+Whoever died I’m going to say is the right guy, though there is an argument about Gorwon being the guy.
 I’m also not exactly sure what the purpose of the bomb was–to kill Gowron?
-Duras’s aide had the bomb, but Duras was closer to the bomb than Gowron was!
+Duras was closer to the bomb than Gowron was!
 Maybe rearranging the actors a bit would have helped.

 Overall Impression: This is the second episode Jonathan Frakes directed and he knocks it out of the park again, in yet another story involving family.
 Everything about this episode is great, and its description sounds similar to The Princess Bride: it has fencing, fighting, murder, revenge, explosions, and true love.
 It’s also good for those who love Game of Thrones: it’s full of intrigue, poisonings, collaboration with the enemy, vying for the throne and all of the under-handedness that goes with it.
 This episode needed every second it had to tell its tale; it’s full to the brim with drama, but has plenty of time for action.
 It also adds to the continuing story of Worf’s discommendation and expands the Klingon mythos.
 You can’t really ask much more of 45 minutes than all this.
 It’s also nice to have an episode title that actually makes sense, and it’s a two-fold reunion: one with K’Ehleyr, and another with Duras.
 I happily rate this episode 5 out of 5 stars.